MattiaAlessi/KL-server/README.md

    Python must be installed and accessible via terminal (`python`) on the target machine

 3. **Dependencies**
-   `main.py` will automatically install the required libraries:
+   `main.py` will automatically install the required libraries and start the logger
-   - pynput
-   - requests
-   - pyautogui
-   - pywin32

 ## 🚀 How to Run
 1. Insert the USB stick